Root-App/sklearn-helpers/README.md

 * `RandomizedSearchOOB` is a modified `RandomSearchCV` which uses out-of-bag predictions to calculate r<sup>2</sup> instead of a hold out set.
-* `SparceColumnRemover` removes columns with too many zeros.
+* `SparseColumnRemover` removes columns with too many zeros.

 **TODO:** Write more.